Sure Dividend

 Dividend Kings In Focus: Emerson Electric

-The Dividend Kings consist of companies that have raised dividends for at least 50 years.
+The Dividend Kings comprise companies that have increased their dividends for at least 50 consecutive years.
 Over the decades, many of the companies have become huge multinational corporations, but not all of them.

-We created a full list of all Dividend Kings and important financial metrics like price-to-earnings ratios and dividend yields.
+We compiled a comprehensive list of all Dividend Kings, including key financial metrics such as price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Kings list by clicking on the link below:

-The company has achieved an exceptional dividend growth record thanks to its strong business model, decent resilience to downturns, and somewhat conservative payout ratio, which provide a margin of safety during recessions.
+The company has achieved an exceptional dividend growth record thanks to its strong business model, decent resilience to downturns, and somewhat conservative payout ratio, which provides a margin of safety during recessions.

 In this article, we’ll review Emerson’s prospects as an investment today.